m0sa/m0sa.github.io/content/posts/2018-11-runtime-moonspeak.md

 # .NET Core

-We currently still run on ASPNET MVC 5, on the full framework.
+We currently still run on ASP.NET MVC 5, on the full framework.
 Our ultimate goal is to be able to run on .NET Core.
-AspNetCore is the first stepping stone towards that.
+ASP.NET Core is the first stepping stone towards that.

-As we were evaluating ASPNET vNext (== 5+), we had always hoped to roll with the metaprogramming features that were available in the previews, either there, or what was worked on in [Roslyn generators](https://github.com/dotnet/roslyn/blob/master/docs/features/generators.md).
+As we were evaluating ASP.NET vNext (== 5+), we had always hoped to roll with the metaprogramming features that were available in the previews, either there, or what was worked on in [Roslyn generators](https://github.com/dotnet/roslyn/blob/master/docs/features/generators.md).
 But the time to move to .NET Core and ASP.NET .NET Core is now, and unfortunately none of those features are around anymore...yet.
 Luckily, though, .NET tooling introduced some high-impact perf improvements that make the CLI tools much faster (e.g. `dotnet build-servers`).
-Additionally, AspNetCore Razor view pre-compilation is fast!
+Additionally, ASP.NET Core Razor view pre-compilation is fast!

 We evaluated the [new ASP.NET Core localization features](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/localization?view=aspnetcore-2.1&viewFallbackFrom=asp%E2%80%8C%E2%80%8Bnetcore-2.1), but they seemed very allocate-y (it allocates an array every time, things get boxed, etc), and it doesn't support some of the syntax edge cases we have.
 Considering this, and the fact that we'd have to rewrite all of precious "_s&_m" code, we made the decision to keep rolling with our own localization framework.